Montgomery Township, Gibson County, Indiana

 Montgomery Township is the largest (in area) of the ten townships in Gibson County, Indiana as well as one of the largest townships by area in Southwestern Indiana, USA.
-At the 2010 census, its population was 3,996 and it contained 1,645 housing units, 75% of which were in areas adjacent to Owensville.
+At the 2020 census, its population was 4,020 (up from 3,996 in 2010) and it contained 1,624 housing units, 75% of which were in areas adjacent to Owensville.
 Montgomery Township is served by the South Gibson School Corporation.
 Gibson Generating Station and Gibson Lake are located at the northern end of Montgomery Township.

 Geography

 According to the 2010 census, the township had a total area of 97.2 sqmi, of which 91.64 sqmi (or 94.28%) is land and 5.56 sqmi (or 5.72%) is water.
 Lakes in the township include Broad Pond (Gibson Lake), Burnett's Pond and Mauck's Pond.
 The Wabash River borders the northwest township line.

 History

 "Purty Old Tom" is noted by the historian Gil R. Stormont as the origin of the name for the township, one of the original six created by the commissioners of the newly formed county in 1813.
 Thomas "Purty Old Tom" Montgomery came to southern Knox County in 1805 and marked an oak tree near a spring.
 Something delayed his return with his family to claim that land, so he ended up settling on the west bank of Black River near the present site of Owensville.
 He is mentioned on the Gibson County and Montgomery County, Kentucky page.
-He was one of seven sons of Hugh Montgomery, Sr., of Virginia to fight in the Revolutionary War.
+He was one of seven sons of Hugh Montgomery Sr., of Virginia to fight in the Revolutionary War.